MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

 ## Collecting diagnostic information

-If you can reproduce a problem, increase the logging level, run the system for some time, and restore the logging level to the default.
+If you can reproduce a problem, increase the logging level, run the system for some time, and then restore the logging level to the default.

 1. Increase logging level: